Steve Tallis: Promoting music

-Alongside his career as a musician, Steve has always been active in the field of music.
+Alongside his career as a musician, Tallis has always been active in the field of music.
 He worked for Australia's legendary import record shops, 78 Records (1975–1979) and joined Audex Sound, Australia's leading equipment hire company, in 1976.

 In 1983, he created the radio program Spoonful of Blues, that still showcases non-conventional blues music, on 6UVSFM, now RTRFM, a Perth based Australian radio.

 He launched his own independent record distribution company, Monkey Music, record store importing and exporting music from worldwide musicians to facilitate their distribution in Australia (1985).
 The company developed to include studios before closing in 1996.

-Steve Tallis was a promoter and tour organiser for international and national touring musicians (1986 to 1993).
+Tallis was a promoter and tour organiser for international and national touring musicians (1986 to 1993).
 He acted as a consultant for many Australian musician, bands and record labels, and represented Western Australia at international trade fairs such as Midem and WOMEX (1990 and 2007).

 Since 1997, he has passed on his experience of the music industry and of production by teaching professional or self management skills at different teaching organisms, such as the Perth UWA Conservatorium of Music, the WA Academy of Performing Arts or the Western Australia TAFE in Leederville (1992 to 1999).

 Taking care of the transmission of music to future generations, he acted as a consultant to the Library Board of Western Australia (1986–2003), collecting music releases for the library to archive and preserve.

 From 2015 to 2019, Steve created and managed a new club for local musicians in Fremantle called The Gaslight Club, first located at The Fly By Night Club and later at Ronnie Nights Bar.